Training structure

 15h

-Acquire the knowledge needed to understand recent advances and current debates in the ecology of tropical plant communities, as a basis for assessing environmental policies and projects.
+Acquire the knowledge necessary to understand recent advances and current debates in the field of tropical plant community ecology, as a basis for evaluating environmental policies and projects.

 The module provides an introduction to the structure and functioning of tropical forest and savanna ecosystems.
-It discusses the determinants, characteristics and certain consequences in terms of management and conservation.
-It also addresses some of the ecological controversies surrounding tropical forest ecosystems.
+It discusses their determinants, characteristics, and some of the implications for management and conservation.
+It also addresses some of the controversies in ecology surrounding tropical forest ecosystems.

 - Course (6 hours)

-- Thematic bibliographical analyses by groups (12 hours) and discussion during presentations with external experts (8 hours).
+- Thematic bibliographic analyses by groups (12 hours) and discussion during presentations with external experts (8 hours).

 Professionalization and scientific writing